dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 description: Learn how to self-host DBOS Transact applications
 ---

-You can run DBOS applications anywhere with `npx dbos start` as long as they have a Postgres database to connect to.
+You can run DBOS Transact applications anywhere with [`npx dbos start`](../api-reference/cli.md#npx-dbos-start) as long as they have a Postgres database to connect to.
-This guide describes tools you can use in your hosting environment to make the most of DBOS transact.
+This guide describes tools you can use in your hosting environment to make the most of DBOS Transact.

 ## Admin API